How To Apply Machine Learning To Demand Forecasting

 • Transformer-based Models

-Although, the topic of using ML in analytical systems is much wider and covers not only retail cases.
+The topic of using ML models in analytical systems is much wider and covers not only retail cases.
 So if you want a much deeper insight into various models and approaches, read our dedicated article.

 Once we have the data, we can start the training, validation, and improvement procedures.
 This process is done iteratively until the model achieves the maximum desired results.